 DTU-Aqua is acknowledged for offering training course facilities for free.
 Morten Fruergaaard-Andreasen from the Danish Veterinary and Food Administration is deeply acknowledged for organizing the office and field visit and for teaching how to organize and implement surveillance and eradication programmes and how to inspect and sample on fish farms.
-Hesselho Fish Farm and Mr. Jens Jensen is deeply acknowledged for great hospitality and for providing all information and facilities needed during the farm visit.
+Hesselho Fish Farm and Mr. Jens Jensen are deeply acknowledged for great hospitality and for providing all information and facilities needed during the farm visit.

-External tutors, Dr. Ole Bendik Dahle, Norwegian Veterinary Institute, Oslo, Norway, Dr. Torsten Snogdal Boutrup, Aquapri, Denmark and Dr. Kelly Bateman, Cefas, UK are deeply acknowledged for their very enthusiastic and excellent lectures.
+External tutors, Dr. Ole Bendik Dale, Norwegian Veterinary Institute, Oslo, Norway, Dr. Torsten Snogdal Boutrup, Aquapri, Denmark and Dr. Kelly Bateman, Cefas, UK are deeply acknowledged for their very enthusiastic and excellent lectures.

 Finally, all laboratory technicians and scientists in the unit for fish and shellfish diseases at DTU Aqua are deeply acknowledged for delivering excellent teaching and training and help with practical issues.
+Also technician Vibeke Bøgelund Hansen from Copenhagen University is thanked for all her practical help at Frederiksberg Campus on Copenhagen University in connection with course 2.

-Copenhagen, Monday, 07 January 2019
+Copenhagen, Monday, 18 November 2019

-Niels Jørgen Olesen, Jacob Günther Schmidt, Tine Moesgaard Iburg, Argelia Cuenca and Nikolaj Reducha Andersen
+Niels Jørgen Olesen, Niccoló Vendramin, Jacob Günther Schmidt, Tine Moesgaard Iburg, Argelia Cuenca and Lone Madsen